Pattern-preserving optimal control problems with increasing time horizon: Intrinsically coercive control systems

 \subsection{Linear control systems}

-In this section, given $p\in (1,\infty]$, we consider again the input space $\cU=L^p((0,\infty),U)$ with $U=\R^m$ if $p<\infty$ and $U\subseteq \R^m$ a closed and convex set if $p=\infty$, endowed with its weak$^\star$ topology.
-We consider \emph{non-autonomous linear control systems} and show that, under certain hypotheses, solutions corresponding to converging controls also converge in $\cX$.
+In this section we allow $p\in (1,\infty]$ and $\cU$ as in \eqref{defU}, as usual.
+We consider \emph{non-autonomous linear control systems} and show that, under certain hypotheses, solutions corresponding to converging controls also converge in $\cX$ (see \eqref{defX}).

 Given $A:[0,\infty)\to \R^{n\times n}$ and $B:[0,\infty)\to \R^{n\times m}$ Lebesgue measurable (matrix-valued) functions, we consider the linear system defined by